dedica-team/nivio/docs/source/input.rst

 Nivio proprietary format
 ------------------------

-Nivio provides its own format which allows to set all model properties manually (see Model and Syntax section).
+Nivio provides its own format which allows to set all model properties manually (see :ref:`Model and Syntax` section).

 Reading from CSV
 -----------------------------